UAFramework/node-1-homework/readme.md

 We will change our approach later, though.

 ## Level 2:
 - Use [serve](https://www.npmjs.com/package/serve) to start your front-end as a web server.
+Other possible ways to do that described in [here](./client/webserver.md).
 - Following this template for [yarn-starter-kit](https://github.com/filkovsp/yarn-starter-kit) make a Monorepo with Yarn out of your project.
 - Add Node's [uuid](https://www.npmjs.com/package/uuid) package into the back-end and generate new UUID for each task whenever it's being posted to the server.
 Assign it to the `id` key-value in each task.
 - Refactor `POST /task` end-point to assign a unique ID property to the task and return the whole new task's object as response.